Citing and referencing: Books and book chapters

 Example

 Ralph, G. J., & Maloney, L. M. (2020).
-Investigations into social distancing policies: urban versus rural areas [Manuscript submitted for publication].
+Investigations into social distancing policies: Urban versus rural areas [Manuscript submitted for publication].
 Department of Disease Prevention.
 Challenge University.